From larger hotels, inns and quaint bed and breakfasts, there are many options to stay in Charleston. We recommend:

 The larger Mills House is where I have stayed in the past.
 It is a lovely, historic property at 116 Meeting St.

-The Market Pavilion Hotel is also getting great reviews along with Zero George Street, a boutique hotel.
-Other recently featured options include the John Rutledge House Inn B&B, The Wentworth Mansion, French Quarter Inn, Planters Inn, the new Spectator Hotel which was just named as the best hotel in the US in the Travel + Leisure 2016 Reader’s Poll, Fulton Lane Inn, The Vendue Inn boutique art hotel and the Francis Marion Hotel.
+The Market Pavilion Hotel is also getting great reviews along with Zero George Street, a boutique hotel located in three historic homes and two brick carriage houses.
+Other recently featured options include the French Quarter Inn, Planters Inn, the new Spectator Hotel which was named as the #2 best hotel in the US in the Travel + Leisure 2018 Reader’s Poll, the modern Grand Bohemian, The Vendue Inn, a boutique art hotel and the Francis Marion Hotel.